The St. Louis Fed in Your Community

 Bridges is a quarterly review of regional community and economic development issues, projects and regulatory changes for practitioners from community-based organizations, as well as for Community Reinvestment Act officers, academics and government officials.
-Subscribe to Bridges.

-The annual Community Development Outlook Survey monitors the economic factors affecting low- and moderate-income people and communities in the Eighth District.
+This survey monitors the economic factors affecting low- and moderate-income people and communities in the Eighth District.
 Data received is useful for strategic planning, community and economic development, and public policy dialogue.

 St. Louis Fed officials and economists frequently speak to business and civic groups around the Eighth District about the purposes and functions of the Federal Reserve, as well as banking issues and regional and national economic conditions.

-The St. Louis Fed’s industry councils are designed to build a consistent and dependable two-way line of communication about economic conditions between the St. Louis Fed and industry representatives throughout the Eighth District.
+These councils are designed to build a consistent and dependable two-way line of communication about economic conditions between the St. Louis Fed and industry representatives throughout the Eighth District.
 The councils are made up of leaders representing key District industry sectors: agribusiness, health care, real estate and transportation.

 Branch executives and other St. Louis Fed officials reach out to financial executives and community bankers regularly in the region to discuss issues that bankers in the District believe are relevant to the industry and regional economy.
 In turn, Bank officials share information about Fed resources and discuss issues that bankers have.
-These meetings help inform St. Louis Fed President James Bullard’s analysis and discussion on monetary policy.
+These meetings help inform St. Louis Fed President Jim Bullard’s analysis and discussion on monetary policy.

-Dialogue with the Fed events help clarify the often-confusing economic information contained in news and data reports.
+These events help clarify the often-confusing economic information contained in news and data reports.
 At these public forums, St. Louis Fed experts explain and take questions about current topics related to the economy.

 Knowledge about economics, money, banking and personal finance fosters a stronger economy.
 The St. Louis Fed’s Economic Education staff seeks to make a difference by reaching out to K-16 educators and their students with a variety of economic and financial education resources and programs, including videos, podcasts, online courses, lesson plans, interactive whiteboard applications, conferences and websites.
 Many materials are also available in Spanish.